xanisu/ionic2-filesaver/README.md

 # ionic2-filesaver

 Basic example with basics usage of:

--save json data to csv file (page 1)
+- save json data to csv file (page 1)
--save html table data to xls file (page 2)
+- save html table data to xls file (page 2)
--use of print function
+- use of print function (page 3)

 ## instalation:
 ```bash